logan-barsell/reflections_ai/README.md

 # 🧘‍♂️ Reflections AI

 A calm, minimalist journaling experience designed to help users reflect on how they spend their time and how it makes them feel.
-This project was built as part of a take-home assignment for the Gun.io Design Engineer position.

 ---